-Alfred Mathu Winner - Life Insurance - New Business Category
+Alfred Mathu Winner

+Life Insurance Agent of the Year, New Business Category

 This award goes to agents who have sold 50 policies and achieved Ksh2.4million annualised premium income.
 They also achieved persistency levels of 85% in the first year and 80% in the second year.